Madour/sogl/README.md

 ### Supported features

 - Easily open a Window with an OpenGL context
-- Window events (Key, Mousebutton, MouseMove, Scroll, Resize)
+- Window events (KeyPress/KeyRelease, MousePress/MouseRelease, MouseMove, Scroll, Resize, Drop)
 - Textures from file
 - Shaders (vertex and fragment)
 - VertexArray (using vertex buffers and index buffers)